 LinkedIn has made it very easy to upload your resume as a PDF to make it part of your LinkedIn profile.
 While it's tempting to do this rather than build a full profile from scratch, you should avoid it.

 Your resume and LinkedIn profile should be treated as two separate resources for your job search.
-Sure they are very similar, and you can use your resume as a guide for your LinkedIn profile.
-But a slight separation of the two is important!
+Sure they are very similar, and you should use your resume as a guide for your LinkedIn profile, but a slight separation of the two is important!

 There Are Major Privacy Concerns

 Your LinkedIn profile is fully (or at least semi-) public.
 Your contact information (address, phone number, email, etc.) are not necessarily public on your LinkedIn profile, but will become public if you upload your resume.

 Even if you remove this private information from your resume before you upload it, by uploading your resume, you have made the resume itself public.
 You no longer have control.
 That means that anyone is free to view, copy, download, use, pirate, and distribute your resume—all without your knowledge or consent.

 Whatever information you're given by LinkedIn about views of your profile and downloads of your resume is after the fact—after your resume has been downloaded and is in the possession of someone else.

 Posting your resume on LinkedIn changes your job search from a private one to a public one.
 It practically screams, "I'm looking for a job!"
 While it helps your job search for the trusted people of your professional network to be quietly notified that you're looking for new opportunities, it does not help to announce it to the world.

 Why?
 Because recruiters, employers, potential clients, and quality networkers are looking for top candidates.
 Top candidates are, by definition, people who are in demand.
 A top candidate, therefore, rarely "needs" a job, although he or she is open to opportunities.
 By publicly screaming, "I'm looking for a job!" you are simultaneously announcing that you are not a top candidate.